Poop-fish/BasicPainterApp/README.md

 ## Installation

-To use BasicPainter, you'll need Python and the required dependencies installed on your machine.
+ you'll need Python and the required dependencies installed on your machine.

 - pip install pillow

-and the rest of the stuff should already be pre intalled
+and the rest of the stuff should already be pre intalled if not just google the imports and the intalls needed

 ## File Structure